Learn The Technique!

 2 1/4 teaspoons (one package) active dry yeast

-2 large whole eggs, beaten, at room temperature
+2 whole eggs, beaten, at room temperature

 3/4 cup butter, melted and cooled